zakkor/lluminous/README.md

 - Multi-shot prompting.
 Also edit, delete, regenerate messages, whatever.
 The world is your oyster
 - Support for all available models across all providers
 - Change model mid-conversation
-- Conversation sharing (if you choose to share, your conversation has to be stored on my server for the share link to be made available.
+- Conversation sharing (if you choose to share, your conversation has to be stored on an external server for the share link to be made available.
 Self-hosted share options coming soon.
 No, I will not view any of your stuff.)
 - Branching conversation history (like the left-right ChatGPT arrows that you can click to go back to a previous response)

 Coming soon: